lionheart/python-restmapper/README.rst

    >>> Twitter = RestMapper("https://api.twitter.com/1.1/{path}.json")

+`{path}` is just a placeholder for the rest of the path.
+You'll specify this later when making API calls.

-The next step is to provide authentication.
-For Twitter, you'll need to provide OAuth1 credentials (for other APIs, any other `requests-compatible <http://docs.python-requests.org/en/latest/user/authentication/>`_ auth object will do):
+Twitter's API is protected by OAuth1, so the next step is to provide authentication.
+When integrating with any other API, any `requests-compatible <http://docs.python-requests.org/en/latest/user/authentication/>`_ auth object can be provided.

 .. code:: pycon